scholzj/aws-minikube/README.md

 ## Updates

+* *18.9.2017:* Clarify the requirements for AWS infrastructure
 * *11.9.2017:* Make it possible to connect to the cluster through the Elastic IP address instead of DNS name
 * *2.9.2017:* Update to Kubeadm and Kubernetes 1.7.5
 * *22.8.2017:* Update to Kubeadm and Kubernetes 1.7.4